 Fertagh or Grangefertagh, is about 4km from the village of Johnstown, Co.
 Kilkenny.
 It’s easy to spot from a distance because it is rather tall.
 It is a shame that only a small fragment of its cap remains because if it was rebuilt, it would become the tallest round tower in Ireland.
 Maybe somebody needs to sort that out! 😀

-According to the OPW information here, the monastery was probably founded by St. Kieran of Saighir (the same saint who founded Seir Kieran) in the 5th or 6th century.
+According to the OPW information here, the monastery was probably founded in the 5th or 6th century by St. Kieran of Saighir.
+This is the same saint who founded the monatery at Seir Kieran.
 Like just about every other monastery in Ireland, it found itself under attack at various times.
 It is recorded that the Vikings tried to raid it in 861 but were repelled by Cerbhall of Ossory, who was a powerful King at that time.
 Indeed, it is suggested that no Vikings raided monasteries in Kilkenny at that time because they did not relish the thoughts of tangling with him.
-Anyway, he was long gone when the monastery was raided and burned in 1156.
-It is said that the tower was burned by Muirchertach MacLochlainn (High King of Ireland) with the monastery’s lector inside it…
+Cerbhall was long gone when the monastery was well and truly raided and burned in 1156.
+It is said that the tower was burned by the High King of Ireland, Muirchertach MacLochlainn, with the monastery’s lector inside it…

 The tower is easy to find – it is in a small cemetery on a narrow country lane.
 There aren’t many places to park a car though, as you can see from Google Streetview.